igarwood/NHP_fibers/README.md

 Device data is stored in device_data.zip (see README_code.md for more information)

-Additionally, we provide preprocessed data in experimental_data/data_for_fooof and processed_data (see README_code.md for more information)
+Additionally, we provide preprocessed data in experimental_data.zip and processed_data.zip (see README_code.md for more information)

 Further detail regarding experimental details can be found in the associated manuscript (Garwood, et al.)